-Munkács (Ukrainian: Мукачеве, Ruthenian: Мукачово, German: Munkatsch) Castle is in a strategic location which is now part of Ukraine.
-The Castle is built on an enormous rock and overlooking the town and the Latorca River.
+Munkács (Ukrainian: Мукачеве, Ruthenian: Мукачово, German: Munkatsch) Castle is in a strategic location which can be found in Ukraine.
+However, it used to belong to the Hungarian Kingdom and to the Transylvanian Principality.
+The castle is built on an enormous rock overlooking the town and the Latorca River.
 It was controlling the road to the Eastern Passes of the Carpathian Mountains.
 Due to the strategic importance of this castle, its story is long as everyone wanted to take control of this stronghold.

 The first wooden tower was built by the Hungarian Magyars in the 9th century right after they invaded the country led by Chief Árpád.
 The initial stronghold was enlarged after the Mongolian invasion (1241-1242) as it was first mentioned in 1263.
 The domains belonging to the Castle were mostly impenetrable forests during the time of King Béla IV who gave the area to his daughter, Konstancia.

 Munkács was seized by the King of Halics, Leo, in the first part of the 14th century, but he had lost it by 1311.
 The founding cornerstone of the castle was laid down some years later by the members of the Hungarian noble family, Aba, and Munkács was an important fortification of the Kingdom of Hungary throughout the centuries.

 The area became more developed during King Róbert Károly’s reign who settled more people here.
 The king’s foreign policy was active towards Poland and Holics so the role of Munkács increased.
 Tamás, Chief Comes of Bereg County was in charge of the castle in 1321.
 The Anjou king gave Munkács to his Queen, Erzsébet.